AntonelloDN/hydra/Debug_Complex_Model_for_ENVI_MET/README.md

 ### Description
-In order to make the connection between ENVI_MET and Grasshopper possible you should check the quality of building shapes.
+In order to make the connection between ENVI_MET and Grasshopper possible you should check the quality of building shapes.This workflow show you how to check building envimet cells.
-ENVI_MET 4.4 does not support small cells with height equals to just one unit yet.
-This workflow let you debug your model to find not supported cells.

 This file has been submitted by [AntonelloDN](https://github.com/AntonelloDN)